boicenathan/trello_data_transformation/README.md

 The project is located on GitHub [here](https://github.com/boicenathan/trello_data_transformation).
 You can either download the project or [clone it by connecting your GitHub to PyCharm](https://www.jetbrains.com/help/pycharm/github.html#register-account).

-Then add a folder named `src/data` in the project directory, and extract the downloaded zip folder from Trello into this `src/data` folder.
-It should follow this format `src/data/boards`.
+Extract the downloaded zip folder from Trello into the `src/data` folder.
+It should follow this format `src/data/boards` as seen below.

 <img align="center" src="docs/datapath.PNG">